-Lines 37-97 comprise the "body" of the "main" program.
+Lines 39-98 comprise the "body" of the "main" program.
 There are a number of things of note here as well:

-- 1. Line 40 initialises the cpu6 time counter so that lines 73-75 can report the cpu time required to execute the program.
-Note that the subroutine invoked to "glance at the cpu clock" (cpu_time) is not a subroutine intrinsic to FORTRAN, but a special extension of the FORTRAN compiler (in this case, gfortran).
-If you have a different compiler than gfortran, it will have an equivalent, but differently-named subroutine or function than cpu_time, and you will need to consult the relevant manuals to determine what it is, and how to use it. - 2.
-Line 44 shows how a character variable is set.
-It is also possible to set a specific portion of the variable, leaving the rest as is.
-Thus, if later on I wished to change filename to 'prime.num', I could either set:
+1. Line 42 initialises the cpu5 time counter so that lines 75 and 76 can report the cpu required to execute the program.
+Note that the function invoked to "glance at the cpu clock" (etime) is not an intrinsic function to FORTRAN, but a special extension of the SOLARIS FORTRAN compiler.
+Each operating system will have their own such extensions, and you will need to consult the relevant manuals to determine what these are.